canonical/snapd/docs/security.md

 # Working with snap security policy

-The `snap.yaml` need not specify anything for default confinement and may optionally use `plugs` and `slots` to declare additional interfaces to use.
+The `snap.yaml` need not specify anything for default confinement and may optionally specify `plugs` and `slots` to declare additional interfaces to use.
 When an interface is connected, the snap's security policy will be updated to allow access to use the interface.
 See `meta.md` and `interface.md` for details.